npm/policies/conduct.md

 Please contact <abuse@npmjs.com> if you need to report a problem or address a grievance related to an abuse report.

-If this is the initial report of a problem, please include as much detail as possible.
-It is easiest for us to address issues when we have more context.

 You are also encouraged to contact us if you are curious about something that might be "on the line" between appropriate and